-Pasatiempo Golf Club: MacKenzie's "Other" Jewel on Monterey Bay
+Pasatiempo Golf Club in Santa Cruz: MacKenzie's "other" jewel on Monterey Bay

-It's almost uncanny that Santa Cruz is known more for its famous Beach Boardwalk or for having been the birthplace of surfing competitions than for its golf links history found at Pasatiempo Golf Course.
+It's almost uncanny that Santa Cruz is known more for its famous boardwalk or for having been the birthplace of surfing competitions than for its golf links history found at Pasatiempo Golf Course.

 "Golf aficionados call Pasatiempo a hidden jewel and many golfers don't know the vision and inspiration for Pasatiempo actually started at Cypress Point," said Bob Beck, Pasatiempo's historian.

 Scottish-born golf architect Dr. Alister MacKenzie designed Cypress Point in 1927 and Pasatiempo in 1929, but much of his inspiration came from Marion Hollins, a New Yorker who came west and put an indelible stamp on women's golf and other sports.
 She was a sports entrepreneur, an unheard of combination for women early in the century.

 Hollins, the 1921 U.S. Amateur Golf Champion, purchased the property of 570 acres in 1928 and named it Pasatiempo, Spanish for "passing of time."
 She then commissioned MacKenzie to design her golf course overlooking the Central Coast of California and the Pacific Ocean.
 MacKenzie, who lived in a house halfway up the sixth fairway on the left side until his death in 1934, put his classic stamp on Pasatiempo.
 He believed in maximun enjoyment for the maximum number of players.
 He wanted the high-handicapper to have as much chance to enjoy a layout as the professional.
 Pasatiempo is fair, but is also an exacting challenge with lush fairways and demanding greens.
 His expertise in bunkering has been praised by past and present tour players.